Our recommendations are made independently. We may receive commissions from purchases made via our links.

 The overall flow is important to any application.
 An appliance that runs smoothly makes everything safer and more comfortable.
 That’s why we are careful to note how things feel when we operate a garbage disposal, from the moment of installation to the very end of our testing processes.

-The aspects that didn’t fall into previous categories find a place here.
+Attributes that didn’t fall into previous categories find a place here.
 How easy is the product to assemble and mount?
 How heavy is it?
 Can one person install it alone?
 Do they need special tools?
 Is it obnoxiously noisy?
-These are all issues that contribute to the operation rating.
+These are all issues that better or hinder operation.

 4. External Unjam Mechanics (5%)

-Garbage disposals do tend to jam now and then, so you need a way to clear the problem.
+Garbage disposals do tend to jam now and then, so you need a way to solve the problem, preferably safely.
 If a disposal lets you do so without reaching into the grind chamber, that’s a solid plus.

 Jam-clearing features have become less common because contemporary designs are simply more reliable.
-Nonetheless, we don’t want to overlook good designs when we see them.
-So, the team agreed that the integration of unjam mechanics that you can access from outside the chamber deserve at least 5% in our Usability score.
+Nonetheless, we don’t want to overlook good designs.
+So, the team agreed that the integration of unjam mechanics from the outside of the chamber deserves at least 5% in our Usability score.